-Thursdays, 4:45 pm to 7:15 pm
+Thursdays, 4:45 pm to 6:45 pm

-Second Harvest Kitchen
+Second Harvest Mobile Market

 St. Margaret’s Shelter

-Transitional Living Center (TLC)
+Transitional Living Center

-Thursdays, 3:45 to 5:45 pm
+Thursdays, 3:45 to 6:15 pm

 Transitional Living Center (TLC) is dedicated to helping homeless women with children create stability in their lives.
-As a volunteer, you will help build community with women and children transitioning out of homelessness through cooking weekly dinners and engaging in meaningful conversations (and spending time with some sweet kids)!
+TLC is a transitional housing program in which participating families may live for up to 24 months in one, two, or three bedroom apartments.
+As a volunteer, you will help build community with women and children transitioning out of homelessness by providing childcare for children ages 1 to 12!
 Be a part of creating a more stable future for families experiencing homelessness in Spokane.
-THIS SITE IS FULL FOR SPRING 2018.
-PLEASE CHECK OUT OUR OTHER OPPORTUNITIES!

-Tuesdays, 9:45 am to 12:15 pm
+Tuesdays, 11:30 am to 2:00 pm